CodyGGaT/FNF-CGEngine/README.md

 ### Week 3:
   * BF does "Hey!" during Philly Nice
   * Blammed has a cool new colors flash during that sick part of the song
+  * In a future update bullet notes In Blammed
 ### Week 4:
   * Better hair physics for Mom/Boyfriend (Maybe even slightly better than Week 7's :eyes:)
   * Henchmen die during all songs.
 Yeah :(